05 Mar A visit to Leith

-Leith has a great selection of bars and restaurants for everyone’s budget.
+A visit to Leith is recommended.
+It has a great selection of bars and restaurants for everyone’s budget.
 From a fantastic bagel at Bross Bagels to a tasting menu at Tom Kitchin’s Michelin star restaurant.

-You can catch a Number 22 bus on the shopping side of Princes st and for £1.70 (correct change required- the buses now take credit card payments) the bus will take you all the way to Ocean Terminal.
+You can catch a Number 22 bus on the shopping side of Princes st. Adult fare in 2021 is £1.80 (correct change required- the buses now take credit card payments).
+The bus will take you all the way to Ocean Terminal.
 Which is a shopping mall

 On a Saturday morning till around 2-3pm there is a small farmers market outside Tuechters landing.

-From Tuechters walk back onto main road turn left and walk over the bridge first left a walk down this side of the Water of Leith will take you past several fine seafood restaurants including The Ship, The Shore and Fishers.
+From Tuechters walk back onto main road turning left.
+Walk over the bridge first left.
+A walk down this side of the Water of Leith will take you past several fine seafood restaurants.
+Including The Ship, The Shore and Fishers.
 Many years ago, when Bill & Hilary Clinton were in Edinburgh with Tony & Cherie Blair, they had a dinner in Fishers.

-It’s not all about drinking alcohol there is nice deli-cafe called Quay Common on Commercial street and you have to try Mimi’s it’s a great place for tea and cake and what you can’t finish they will give you a little box to takes what’s left home.
+It’s not all about drinking alcohol there is nice deli-cafe called Quay Common on Commercial street.
+For those with a sweet tooth then try Mimi’s .
+It’s a great place for tea and cake.
+Any cakes you can’t finish they will give you a little box to take them home.

 Leith Links is very important in the history of golf when in 1744 the first ever golf tournament was played over five holes.
 The thirteen rules used for the competition are still the basis of the rules of golf today.

-Well maybe it is all about alcohol Leith when it was a busy port, sherry from Spain was imported, it was then .bottled in Leith and whisky producers would buy the casks up to age whisky.
+Well maybe it is all about alcohol.
+Leith when it was a busy port, sherry from Spain was imported.
+It was then bottled in Leith.
+Whisky producers would buy the casks up to age whisky.
 Wines from Bordeaux were unloaded from the 1600’s.
 The makers of Lind and lime Gin have plans for a Gin distillery to be built near the Britannia.
-Crabbies green ginger wine used to be made in Leith (no longer) although they sponsor the local football team, Hibs, and do have office in Leith.
-It is an excellent addition to a wee grain whisky on a cold evening.
+Crabbies green ginger wine used to be made in Leith (no longer).
+They sponsor the local football team, Hibs, and do still have an office in Leith.
+Crabbies is an excellent addition to a wee grain whisky on a cold evening.

-Near the foot of the Walk is Bross Bagel shop, baked on the premises and made up to order, often a queue at lunch time.
-They have now moved around the corner jut off Leith walk into Manderston Street.
+Near the foot of the Walk is Bross Bagel shop, freshly baked daily and made up to order.
+Often a queue at lunch time.
+They have now moved around the corner just off Leith walk into Manderston Street.
 With some outside seating area.

-An alternative walk best taken on a Sunday is a one along the Water of Leith around 3 miles in length from the Gallery of Modern Art through Dean Village then onto Stockbridge where there is a farmers market on a Sunday, nice stop for a coffee and a snack.
-The rest of the walk is by the river or along an old railway line turned into path and cycleway with a final stop at Rose leaf for Sunday Lunch (booking recommended) The Rose leaf you will find locals and visitors enjoying the great food and drink on offer or maybe just nursing a pint as they read the Sunday papers or a few friends playing scrabble.
+An alternative walk best taken on a Sunday is a one along the Water of Leith .
+Around 3 miles in length from the Gallery of Modern Art through Dean Village.
+This route passes Stockbridge where there is a farmers market on a Sunday.
+A nice stop for a coffee and a snack.
+The rest of the walk is by the river or along an old railway line turned into path and cycleway.
+The final stop being at Rose leaf for Sunday Lunch (booking recommended).
+In the Rose leaf you will find locals and visitors enjoying the great food and drink on offer.
+Or maybe just nursing a pint as they read the Sunday papers or a few friends playing scrabble.
 You can then catch the No. 22 Bus back up onto Princes street.

-I have only selected a few restaurants in the area, there are also Martin Wishart’s Michelin star restaurant, The Chop House, Nobles, Café Tartine, The Borough all worth a visit but appreciate one can only eat and drink so much in your short time in Edinburgh.
+I have only selected a few restaurants in a visit to Leith.
+There are also Martin Wishart’s Michelin star restaurant, The Chop House, Nobles, Café Tartine, The Borough all worth a visit. but please appreciate one can only eat and drink so much in your short time in Edinburgh.
 But you can always come back…